Wednesday, July 31, 2019

 a decade this poor lady had survived in

-such a nightmare of a slum).
+such a noir-worthy slum).
 To each

 where the heart is.
 And home is a mighty